 2014 under direction of Commodore Mike Buchko the club was again on smooth waters.
 The quartermaster position was created.
 A social committee was started highlighting new events for the members. special events included a lobster night and a New England Clam bake.
 Every effort was made to live up to our claim of The " Friendliest Yacht Club on the Bay".

-2015 found the club under e leadership of Robert Luckritz with another year of achievements.
-The updated website became a useful and helpful tool for the membership.
-The historical records of the yacht club were digitized.
+2015 found the club under the leadership of Robert Luckritz with another year of achievements.
+A new secure website was created and became a useful and helpful tool for the membership.
+About half of the historical records of the yacht club were digitized covering 1937 to 1980.
 The yearbook was improved with beautiful colored photographs.

-In 2016 the was under the leadership of John Simpson.
+In 2016 the club was under the leadership of John Simpson.
 A new big screen TV was bought for the lounge.
 In March fifty new chairs were purchased.
 In April, during a hall rental, part of our pier collapsed, however, no serious injuries.
 The pier repairs were made by summer and plans were drawn up to replace the rest of the pier with work to be completed in 2017.
 July found refurbished bar stools in the lounge.
 Our Vice Commodore, Geraldine Combs, passed away in late December and our V/C elect and our R/C elect were moved up to fill the vacant positions.